Texts on Indian Psychology

 • The article bases itself on the psycho-spiritual interpretation of the Vedas as given by Sri Aurobindo.
 It examines in particular the famous Vedic legend of the Angirasa Rishis and the lost cows.

-• Cornelissen, R. M. Matthijs (2009) -- Sri Aurobindo, A short biography**
+• Cornelissen, R. M. Matthijs (2009).
+Sri Aurobindo, A short biography.

 • This article explores the social, psychological and historical processes through which the Sikh community has categorised and differentiated itself from other communities to form a distinct identity.
 The self-construal of the Sikh community is constituted by spiritual, heroic and aesthetic images.
 It has a core of shared religious, social and cultural attributes, and a unique blending of continuity and change has helped the Sikh community to have a global presence.

-• Miovic, Michael (2004) -- Sri Aurobindo and Transpersonal Psychology**
+• Miovic, Michael (2004).
+Sri Aurobindo and Transpersonal Psychology.

 • This article provides an overview of Sri Aurobindo’s psychological thought and system of Integral Yoga Psychology (IYP).
-Relevant biographical and historical background is introduced, and his influence on the development of transpersonal psychology reviewed.
+Relevant biographical and historical background are introduced, and Sri Aurobindo's influence on the development of transpersonal psychology reviewed.
 Using Sri Aurobindo’s cosmology of consciousness as a framework for transpersonal experience, IYP’s model of planes of consciousness and parts of the being is explained and illustrated with quotations from Sri Aurobindo’s writings.
 Emphasis is placed on the psychic being (soul) and overhead planes of consciousness, as these are central to IYP’s psycho-spiritual method of transforming the ego.
 Finally, implications for transpersonal development and transpersonal therapy are formulated, and some clinical applications given.

-• Shraddhavan (2001) -- Savitri, a key to Sri Aurobindo’s psycho-cosmology**
+• Shraddhavan (2001).
+Savitri, a key to Sri Aurobindo's "psycho-cosmology".

-Philosophical foundations: the nature of consciousness (14)
+1.4 Philosophical foundations: the nature of consciousness (16)

-Self, personality and their development: Who am I?
+2 Self, personality and their development: Who am I?

-The structure of the personality; planes and parts of the being; maps (3)
+2.1 The structure of the personality; planes and parts of the being; maps (10)

-The centre of identity: ego, soul and Self; realization as phenomenon (3)
+2.2 The centre of identity: ego, soul and Self; realization as phenomenon (6)

-• Gaur, Sunil D. (2005) -- Self in contemporary life: Challenges and possibilities**
+• Gaur, Sunil D. (2005).
+Self in contemporary life: Challenges and possibilities.

 • In contrast to Western psychology which provides an outward-looking view focusing on the problems faced by man and their solutions, Indian psychology views such problems as related to deeper philosophical aspects of the human being and suggests an inward-looking approach to solve them.
 The quest for self and identity and the nature of self as "witness" provides the platform for psychological enquiry and research at different levels of existence, from biosocial to spiritual.